imjakedaniels/raptors_animation/README.md

 ## Walkthrough

-I use `ggplot2` to create the base plot.
-Emojis were added with `ggimage` which simply replace the points in a geom_point call.
-I then use `gganimate` to follow scoring plays and drop basketballs on the winning team's player whenever they get a basket.
+I use `{ggplot2}` to create the base plot.
+Emojis were added with `{ggimage}` which simply replace the points in a `geom_point` call.
+I create the sequence of events using `{running_score} + {time}` for `{gganimate}` to follow.
+The animation will drop basketballs on the winning team's player whenever they get a basket.
+Three pointers are highlighted with flames.
+The final frame is added to display point totals from each player and remains still for 5 seconds.

 The data is play-by-play (pbp) data from [basketball-reference.com](https://www.basketball-reference.com/boxscores/pbp/201912250TOR.html).
 I use `rvest` to scrape the pbp table.
 I extract player names and filter for scoring plays only.
 I also use conditional logic so it knows which team wins and it prepares the title, logo, and animation accordingly.

-The notebook will scrape [teamcolorcodes.com](https://teamcolorcodes.com/nba-team-color-codes/) to find the team's hex colour code and add it to the plot title using `ggtext`.
+The notebook will then scrape [teamcolorcodes.com](https://teamcolorcodes.com/nba-team-color-codes/) to find the team's hex colour code and add it to the plot title using `{ggtext}`.

-Finally, it applies transparency to the team logo in the plot background with `png`.
+Finally, it applies transparency to the team logo in the plot background with `{png}`.

-See [notebook](https://github.com/imjakedaniels/raptors_animation/blob/master/raptors_animation.Rmd) for more details
+See [notebook](https://github.com/imjakedaniels/raptors_animation/blob/master/raptors_animation.Rmd) for all the code used.

+Please leave a star if you like it.

 ## Requirements